AlxndrMlk/Barabasi-Albert_Network/README.md

 #### by Aleksander Molak (06.2017)
 email: aleksander.molak@gmail.com

-***NOTE**: before running this code please make sure you updated your libraries (e.g. Numpy) - this is the most common cause of errors reported by people using it.
-Thank you and have fun!* 😊
+***NOTE**: to make sure the code from this repo works, please check your libraries versions with `requirements.txt`.
+Good luck and have fun!* 😊

 ### What is Barabási–Albert Network?
    The **Barabási–Albert (BA)** model is an algorithm for generating random scale-free networks